eaasi/user-handbook/source/guide/explore-resources.rst

 .. image:: ../images/content_results.png

-Content results can only be minimally sorted and refined until implementation of the EaaSI metadata application profile.
+Content results can only be minimally sorted and refined until implementation of the EAASI metadata application profile.

 .. _actions: